TomCollingwood/DomoRobotoSan/README.md

 # DomoRobotoSan
 Japanese sentence generator constructed using object orientated programming language C++.
 This is essentially Japanese revision.
 I hate flashcards but can cope with programming.
+This readme.md has become a plan for the upcoming project.

 ## Plan A
 Markov chains with a twist.
 As input and output have a whole bunch of words.

+You would also have parameters for the sentence in general.
+Such as whether to use formal or casual language.
+Some special grammar rules require certain forms of verb.
+So some states contain their own markov chain (at most I could see it going two nests deep - n^2 ).

+Need to somehow avoid: The chair is a chair is a chair is a chair is a chair. for example.
+Or the chair was a chair is a chair.
+Long strings like that.
+I would hack this using integers checking how deep into the inception we are.
+However Japanese structure is different to English so we will see how we can hack it.

+Plan B is much more complicated and obtuse.
+I could use Markov chains to generate sentence structure then fill in those gaps with more chains.
+So have a chain for a noun.
+This is looking interesting.

 ### Example